Krish Makhija’s ‘Dreaming in Colour’: Silent Cinema and Live Band Spectacle

 20180527_192650-web

-we were all given a clipping of an old film strip to take home from the event- its the little details that make for a great experience.
+we were all given a clipping of an old film strip to take home from the event- it’s the little details that make for a great experience.

 “Trying to turn a primarily retail store into a